xeluxee/competitest.nvim/README.md

 	},
 }
 ```
-See [available modifiers](#available-modifiers) to understand better how dollar notation works.
+See [file-format modifiers](#file-format-modifiers) to better understand how dollar notation works.

 **NOTE:** if your language isn't compiled you can ignore `compile_command` section.